Skip to content

 Follow the next steps to learn how to build a plugin from scrach.
 And later on, see what you can do in code by checking the API documentation.

-Plugins in Qatium have two main parts: the plugin engine, where you can place calculations and interface with the network and map, and the UI code, which defines how the side panel is visualized.
+Plugins in Qatium have two parts: the plugin itself, where you can place calculations and interface with the network and map, and the panel code, which defines how the side panel is visualized.
 Learn more about how plugins run.

 Both components communicate with each other through message passing, using the onMessage and sendMessage functions.
 In the next sections, we will learn how to do a simple plugin to communicate both parts of the plugin.